 Kenya is a unique country that has something to surprise sophisticated travellers.
 Wild, untouched Kenya nature, a specific ancient culture, an unknown world that is so different from everyday life makes it a truly magical corner of our planet.
 The place where humankind's history starts can not be banal: savannas and snow-capped mountains, huge nature reserves and national parks, exotic animals and plants, beaches awaken in everyone the spirit of adventure.
+It is also simple to get a Kenya e-visa as for citizens of most countries the visa is issued online.
 However, to get to know the country better and from the inside, you need to choose the appropriate location.
 Therefore, we have compiled the top most extraordinary hotels in Kenya.

 Tell the country: "Jumbo", which means hello in the local dialect!

 This amazing place, which is located on the coast of Kenya, attracts visitors worldwide.
 One of the reasons for this popularity is a beautiful sight: in one direction, the vast expanses of the Indian Ocean stretch, and in the other – an ancient forest.

 This hotel's uniqueness also lies in the fact that it has absolutely no windows, only a space that feels complete unity with Kenya nature – there will be no barriers and barriers between you.
 The hotel is built only from local wood and has a special authentic interior design that will allow guests to fully immerse themselves in the world of wildlife.